natalieagus/50002/docs/Hardware/b_digitalabstraction.md

 * Once we have a CPU, we can create an assembler to help us program an operating system in assembly.
 We can create more useful programs like compilers to help us create programs easily in higher level language.
 This is how abstraction works: we create smaller components and use them together so that we can do our job (as programmers) easily.

 Therefore, it is imperative that each  combinational logic device / component, no matter how small, **must** conform to the static discipline and the established four voltage specifications (that must be chosen such that it fits with their VTC) so that the larger system can work as intended.

+## Appendix

+In digital systems, the term **"output amplifies input"** refers to the **restoration** or **regeneration** of signal levels by digital gates or devices to maintain distinct and reliable binary states.

+### Maintain signal integrity across stages

+As signals propagate through circuits, they experience degradation due to resistive losses (voltage drops in wires), capacitive effects (slower transitions), and noise accumulation (fluctuations from the environment).
+Without amplification, these effects accumulate, causing the signal to drift into the invalid zone or become indistinguishable.
+A gain greater than 1 ensures that outputs regenerate the input to valid logic levels (Vol or Voh), restoring signal integrity for subsequent stages.

+---

+### How Output Amplifies Input
+In digital logic gates, the transfer function ensures that small changes in input voltages near Vil or Vih result in **large** changes in output voltages, driving them to **valid** levels Vol for `0` or Voh for `1`.
+A <span class="orange-bold">steep</span> transfer function slope (gain > 1) allows the output to "snap" to valid states, effectively **amplifying** and **stabilizing** the input signal.

+### Without Amplification (Gain ≤ 1)
+If the gain is 1, the input-output relationship becomes linear, propagating noise directly without restoring valid levels.
+For gain < 1, signals **weaken** further, violating voltage specifications (Vol < Vil < Vih < Voh) and causing signals to **degrade** beyond recovery, making the system **unreliable**.

+In short, amplification restores signal levels to ensure valid logic outputs, counteracting signal loss caused by noise and degradation.
+It enforces static discipline, guaranteeing that valid inputs produce valid outputs, and prevents cascading errors by regenerating distinct binary levels across multiple circuit stages.

+{:.highlight}
+The amplification is not "amplification" in the analog sense (where signals are continuously increased), but rather the regeneration of signals to ensure binary logic levels are maintained reliably across a digital circuit.
+Without this, digital systems would quickly fail due to noise and signal loss.